Seminars in Neuroscience

 Every week, students, faculty, and staff gather to hear presentations by a neuroscience graduate student.
 These presentations are generally held on Thursdays at 3:00 PM, in room 301 BMRC.

-One or two times per semester, we invite a leader of neuroscience research to visit the Health Sciences Center.
-These guest lecturers are invited to give two presentations: a science talk based on thier research, and a more general, philosophical talk - the "big picture" perspectives - on the current and future states of neuroscience.
+Once or twice a year, we invite a leader of neuroscience research to visit the Health Sciences Center.
+These guest lecturers are invited to give two presentations: a science talk based on their research, and a more general, philosophical talk - the "big picture" perspectives - on the current and future states of neuroscience.

 The annual Neuroscience Retreat is intended to boost awareness, facilitate multidisciplinary scientific exchange, and create cross-collaborations in the hopes of increasing translational research among our members, including scientists, researchers, clinicians, faculty members, postdoctoral fellows, and graduate students.